EXDEICIDA/University-Planner/README.md

 ### 1. Homepage
 - The homepage serves as the central hub for accessing different sections and functionalities of the app.
 - Provides quick links to navigate to the timetable, events, tasks, settings, timers, and help resources.
-- Also seves as quick view that all the sections contents can be viewed at the same times without naviagting through multiple pages.
+- Also serves as a quick view that all the sections contents can be viewed at the same time without navigating through multiple pages.
-- Real time data interactions and chnages.
+- Real-time data interactions and changes.

   ![Home Page View That Welcomes Us When We First Run The App](App%20Showcase/HomePage.png)